apify/apify-docs/content/academy/switching_to_typescript/using_types.md

 ![Type of variable automatically inferred]({{@asset switching_to_typescript/images/number-inference.webp}})

-Attempting to reassign `value` to be a type other than a string will result in a compiler error.
+Attempting to reassign `value` to be a type other than a number will result in a compiler error.

 But what if we want to declare the variable with no initial value, then change it later?